Overview of the 2021 R&D Strategic Plan and Roadmap

 Study the 3D printed die properties and performances.
 (Dr. Yeou-Li Chu)

-into a production die cast die for testing.
-Currently one insert
+the insert will be put into a production die cast die to produce

 Project 213: Rapid Creation of Tooling with Conformal Cooling – Additive Manufacturing